-Now that you have activated the Gutenberg Block editor, you can head to the page or post creation section and begin crafting your content with various blocks.
+Now that you have activated Gutenberg, you can head to the page or post-creation section and begin crafting your content with various blocks.

 For this demonstration, we will create a sample post (Posts->Add New), but keep in mind that the process is the same, should you wish to create a new WordPress page and design its layout and content (Pages->Add New).

 However, if you wish to see some more comprehensive work with Gutenberg, have a look at how to create posts via the Block Editor.